john-itcsolutions/cheirrs/README.md

 `create role gmu with login password 'gmu';`

-Note for smart-web to work, gmu must exist as a user with password gmu.
+Note for the smart-web blockchains to work, gmu must exist as a user with password gmu.

-Check Schemas: there should be 'public, 'a_horse'; 'cheirrs'; 'cheirrs_oseer', 'chubba_morris', 'chubba_morris_oseer', 'convey_it', 'convey_it_oseer', 'the_general', 'the_general_oseer' and 'public'.
+Check Schemas: there should be 'a_horse'; 'cheirrs'; 'cheirrs_oseer', 'chubba_morris', 'chubba_morris_oseer', 'convey_it', 'convey_it_oseer', 'the_general', 'the_general_oseer' and 'public'.

 `\dn`